 Family Advocacy is governed by families who are genuinely invested in the rights of people with disabilities living fully inclusive lives.
 We currently have nine Management Committee members overseeing the work of the organisation who meet four times a year with the organisation's Executive Officer.
 For more information on each Committee member please visit Family Advocacy Committee page.

 Family Advocacy supports the philosophy and practice of meaningful inclusion.

 If you think that you align with the organisations Vision and Mission and would like to find out more about Family Advocacy’s membership please contact us.

-Family Advocacy receives annual funding grants from the Federal Department of Social Services (DSS) and from the NSW State, Family and Community Services (FACS), ADHC.
+Family advocacy receives annual grants from the Australian Department of Social Services and from the NSW Government.

 * What is developmental disability?
 This is a disability that occurs in the developmental period of a person’s life (in the period from conception to adulthood) and includes intellectual disability, cerebral palsy, spina bifida, autism and any combination of physical, intellectual or sensory disability.